 Since 1996 Keurhout has developed a series of protocols to assess and validate certificates and certification systems for legal and sustainable forest management: KH-SFM, KH-LET and KH-SYS.
 In 2008 a review of these protocols took place, based on up to 12 years experience with their application.
-Through the underlying document the three protocols are merged into one Keurhout Protocol.
-This offers the advantages of optimum attunement of elements, avoidance of repetitions and increased transparency, among others.
-Main changes as compared with previous versions of the individual protocols are that the new version:
+Thereby the three protocols were merged into one Keurhout Protocol.
+This offered the advantages of optimum attunement of elements, avoidance of repetitions and increased transparency, among others.
+Main changes as compared with previous versions of the individual protocols were that the new version:

-- covers the full range of forest certification related aspects in a concise way, - describes the procedures to be followed for all possible assessments by the Keurhout Board of Experts, - presents the requirements of its standards in the form of principles and criteria, guided by guidance information, - establishes the period of admission of certification systems at 5 years.
+- · covered the full range of forest certification related aspects in a concise way, - described the procedures to be followed for all possible assessments by the Keurhout Board of Experts, - presented the requirements of its standards in the form of principles and criteria, guided by guidance information, - established the period of admission of certification systems at 5 years.

-It is envisaged that the present document be used for all future Keurhout assessments; it will be up-dated every 5 years or whenever a specific need is felt.
+It was envisaged that the document be used for all future Keurhout assessments; it would be updated every 5 years or whenever a specific need is felt.